 - Record as soon as possible after the conversation.
-Use the schools Child Protection Recording system which may be electronic or using a record of concern sheet. (proforma available on the Hertfordshire Grid for Learning (HGFL)) - Ensure the date, time, place is recorded, and any noticeable non-verbal behaviour and the words used by the child.
+Use the school CPOMS Child Protection online system. - Record the date, time, place and any noticeable non-verbal behaviour and the words used by the child

-- Use the body map on the schools recording system or the proforma body map available on HGFL, to indicate the position of any injuries and a clear description of the injury. - Record statements and observations rather than interpretations or assumptions. - Do not destroy the original records in case they are needed by a court. - All records need to be given to the DSL promptly.
+- If necessary use the diagram of the body to indicate the position of any injuries - Attach statements and observations rather than interpretations or assumptions - Do not destroy the original records in case they are needed by a court

+All records need to be given to the Designated Senior Person promptly.
 No copies should be retained by the member of staff or volunteer.

-The DSL will ensure that all safeguarding records are managed in accordance with the Education (Pupil Information) (England) Regulations 2005.
+The Designated Senior Person will ensure that all safeguarding records are managed in accordance with the Education (Student Information) (England) Regulations 2005.